 The Endangered Species Act, passed in 1973 by the U.S. Congress, provides for the protection of plants and animals that are endangered or threatened with extinction.

 Polk Co.
 Conservation Board (PCCB) parks and wildlife areas are home to several rare species.
 The plains pocket mouse, a state endangered species, was recently discovered at Sandhill Prairie.
-In 1997, PCCB purchased 10 river otters, a state threatened species, from Louisiana and released them at Chichaqua Bottoms Greenbelt in hopes to repopulate the Skunk River.
-The state endangered, ornate box turtle, has also been introduced in hopes of returning the turtle to central Iowa.
+In 1997, PCCB purchased 10 river otters, a state threatened species at the time, from Louisiana and released them at Chichaqua Bottoms Greenbelt in hopes to repopulate the Skunk River.
+River otters are now doing very well across Iowa and have been removed from the state's threatened and endangered species list.
+The state threatened, ornate box turtle, has also been introduced in hopes of returning the turtle to central Iowa.

 What we need to remember is that our best hope for saving endangered species lies in habitat protection, continued research, and learning to respect and appreciate the natural world.